Default Route in the Routing Table

 If you want the router to forward all unmatched packets to a specific destination instead of discarding them, you can configure a default route to that destination.
 If a router has a default route, it uses it to forward all unmatched packets.

-This tutorial is part of the tutorial series "Understanding route types in the routing table.".
+This tutorial is part of the tutorial series "Routing Table Updating Methods and Route Types".
 Other parts of this series are the following.

-Chapter 1 The show IP route command on Routers
+Chapter 1 The show ip route command on Routers

-Chapter 2 Routing table updating methods
+Chapter 2 Routing Table Updating Methods

-Chapter 3 Directly connected routes and Local routes
+Chapter 3 Directly Connected Routes and Local Routes

 Chapter 4 Static and Floating Static Routes Explained

-Chapter 5 Static and Dynamic routes in the routing table
+Chapter 5 Static and Dynamic routes in the Routing table

 Chapter 6 Default Route in the Routing Table